 - Is naturally flame-resistant: You can never be too careful.

 Lightweight wools are suitable for tropical climates, whereas heavyweight wools work beautifully to keep out a winter chill.
 More on wool weight can be found below.

-Wool is generally found in two varieties: woolen and worsted.
-The difference is in weight and size of yarn, how fiber is prepared before spinning, and finally how the yarn is spun.
+Wool is generally found in two varieties: woollen and worsted.
+The difference is in weight and size of yarn, how fibre is prepared before spinning, and finally how the yarn is spun.

-Woolens are scratchy and quite literally hairy.
+Woollens are scratchy and quite literally hairy.
 Think of how a Harris tweed jacket or lambswool sweater feels.
-These are classic, typical woolens.
+These are classic, typical woollens.
 How does this occur?

 Worsted Wool: What Is It?

 We hear the term “worsted wool” often when we’re shopping for suits, but what does it refer to?